mathinf-hd/mmlds-application/README.md

 # test-form

+A simple static web page providing a form that can be filled in and then downloaded as a json file

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: